 During treatment, any preexisting condition must be treated as well.
 For example, if the individual has chronic pain and developed an addiction to the codeine that was prescribed to treat that pain, stopping the drug can cause the pain to return.
 Without effective pain treatment, the person is likely to start using drugs again to numb the pain.
 Additionally, individuals with mental disorders often use drugs or alcohol to mask the disorder, so any prior diagnosis must be considered when starting treatment.

-Detoxification and withdrawal
+Detoxification and Withdrawal Process